VoteTheWorld/VoteTheWorld/ReadMe.md

 Let's Jump into Web3.0 & Don’t Loss Positions.

-Do not forget to follow[twitter](https://twitter.com/CMoneyCaptain)!
+Do not forget to follow [twitter](https://twitter.com/CMoneyCaptain)!